Getting ready for your baby’s arrival? Don’t overlook a few tasks. Here’s a pregnancy checklist with things to do before the baby is born.

 9 things to do before the baby is born

-How do you decide what to put off and what’s essential?
+How do you decide what to put off and what’s essential (especially for the first 3 months)?

 You might already have a list miles long, overwhelmed with all the things you need to do.
 Or you haven’t even written anything down, and you’re starting to get frantic about not having everything organized.